Slavonski Brod: History

 A favorable geographical location, pleasant continental climate, fertile soil and being in the vicinity of the river Sava have all resulted with the city being inhabited since a prehistoric age.

 Prehistory

 The northeastern part of the city, at Galovo, recently revealed a rich deposit of the Starčevo culture, dating in the Early Stone Age.
-Besides the fact that this is the largest architectural finding in northern Croatia, it proves that the locality of Brod has been inhabited for at least 8,000 years.
+Besides the fact that this is the largest archaeological finding in northern Croatia, it proves that the locality of Brod has been inhabited for at least 8,000 years.

 Roman period

 The first historical settlement in Brod dates from Roman times, the settlement being known as Marsonia.
 It is still disputed whether Marsonia was a postal station, lodging for the night or an actual settlement.

 The Peutinger map refers to Marsonia as Marsonie, while the work "Notitia Dignitatum" has Marsonia under the name of "Auxilia Ascaria Tauruno sive Marsonia".
 The issue of Marsonia becoming a city has been tackled by the publishers of Ptolemy's geography, dating from the 16th century.
 The first geographer who located the position of Marsonia at the locality of Brod was Abraham Ortelius, who, in his atlas Theatrum orbis terrarum (Antwerp 1590) published a map, the objective of which was to reconstruct and connect the antic names of Panonian and Illyric settlements with the towns of that time.
 It was he who placed Marsonia at today's location of Brod.

 Peutinger's table clearly shows that Marsonia initially existed next to the Sava river, at the place where the Roman road crossed the river.
 The first Croatian expert, claiming that the Roman MARSVNNIA was located where Brod is now is Matija Petar Katančić, giving this assertion additional support.